-24 credits towards NCEA Level 2
+21 credits towards NCEA Level 2

-Standard Assessment Title Credit Assessment Value Туре AS91328 Exercise prescription - Demonstrate understanding of how and why biophysical principles relate to the learning of physical skills 5 Internal A591330 Athletics - Perform a physical activity in an applied setting 4 Internal A591331 Event- Examine the significance for self, others and society of a sporting event, a physical activity, or a festival 4 Internal A591327 Examine the role and significance of physical activity in the lives of young people in NZ 3 Internal A591329 Demonstrate understanding of the application of biophysical principles of training for physical activity 4 Internal AS91501 Tough Guy/Girl - Demonstrate quality performance of a physical activity in an applied setting 4 Internal
+Standard Assessment Title Credit Assessment Value Туре A591328 Exercise prescription - Demonstrate understanding of how and 5 Internal why biophysical principles relate to the learning of physical skills AS91330 Athletics - Perform a physical activity in an applied setting 4 Internal AS91331 Event- Examine the significance for self, others and society 4 Internal of a sporting event, a physical activity, or a festival A591329 Demonstrate understanding of the application of biophysical 4 Internal principles of training for physical activity AS91501 Tough Guy/Girl - Demonstrate quality performance of a 4 Internal physical activity in an applied setting

-Level 2 Science Biology, Chemistry and Physics
+Level 2 Science Biology

-This course covers a range of achievement standards on biology, chemistry and physics.
-The sitting of an external examination in chemistry is optional.
+This course covers a range of achievement standards on biology.
 Prerequisite: a minimum of 12 achievement standard science credits in year 11 at Level 1.